Skip to main content

 " Where did Ajabdeh go?"
 Sajja's worried voice made him turn to where she was standing, and he ran out.

 Ajabdeh had run to the only place she found peace in.
 Lord Krishna stood with his flute, smiling at her, in the room she called her own.
 But today she was not sure.
 Today, what was told to her, and reminded to her, she was not sure of her position in the palace or his life.
 She didn't mind what little she had from him, the appreciation and the gestures.
 But they all planted the seed of hope.
 The hope for more.
 What Dheerbai said today had shaken her hope.
 She let her tears flow as for the first time she wished the Lord would answer her back and show her a way.
-She could go to Bijolia and never come back, but that would hurt her mother and Ranima, both loved her immensely.
+She could go to Bijolia and never come back, but that would hurt her mother and Ranima, both of whom loved her immensely.
 She had some responsibilities towards them and towards Mewar that she couldn't overlook.
 His footsteps made her wipe away her tears quickly as he stopped behind her, disturbed.

 " Ajabdeh."
 His voice was soft as she controlled the tears and turned around to face him.